parraton/parraton-bot/readme.md

 ## Dependencies

-Parroton Bot uses a variety of dependencies to integrate with DeDust, TON blockchain, and other services.
+Parraton Bot uses a variety of dependencies to integrate with DeDust, TON blockchain, and other services.
 Key dependencies include:

 - DeDust SDK
 - TON blockchain libraries